bahrus/be-for/README.md

-# be-for [WIP]
+# be-for

-Create inline formula evaluation from  HTML signals via local script tags.
+Perform inline formula evaluation from  HTML signals via local script tags.

 The *output* element supports an interesting use of the "for" attribute, which [be-calculating](https://github.com/bahrus/be-calculating) builds on.
 However, be-calculating is somewhat tied to the output element.